Enter your search term above.

 A New Era for National Preparedness Month

-President Joe Biden’s proclamation of September 2023 as National Preparedness Month represents a pivotal moment in how the United States addresses emergency readiness.
+President Joe Biden’s proclamation of septiembre 2023 as National Preparedness Month represents a pivotal moment in how the United States addresses emergency readiness.
 The White House is now formally recognizing the value and necessity of preparedness at the community, state, and national levels.
 It’s not just about government agencies being ready, but also about empowering every citizen, specifically elderly, to take control of their own safety.

 With the renewed emphasis on empowering older adults and vulnerable communities, the responsibility is on each of us to prioritize preparedness.
 This is not just for ourselves but for those who need it the most.